 “What’s wrong with me?”
 Jack is still dismayed.

 “Nothing’s wrong.
 You’re just too possessive.
 My dad says it’s how all rich people are.”

 “You don’t love me because I’m rich?”

 “You’re just insecure.
 And you insist on getting your way.
 You made me throw Tommy under the bus.
-He was only fourteen.
+He was only fifteen.
 He was bound to grow up and change.
 Jake’s 42 (they all gasp).
 He won’t change but I will.”

 Finally, Jack sees some sense in my logic.
 “How can you cheat on me and still think you love me?”

 “Wake up, Jack.
 I’ve always loved more than one person at a time.
 I thought I still loved Scott even after I was in love with Jace.
 We just didn’t know it yet.”

 Jace smiles.
 He knows I always loved him.

 “Does that mean you can’t leave Jake to be with me now.”

 “Jake’s gone back to LA.”

 Jack’s face falls.
 It means he can’t prove I love him more.

 “You don’t want me to come over?”
 I ask.

 “Pool party,” Tommy exclaims.